222233tommy/AAE6102-Assignment2/README.md

-# AAE6102-Assignment2
+# Project name

-This is the repository for the assignment 2 in PolyU AAE 6102 course, including five tasks as below.
+    This is a repository for AAE6102 assignment 2 (Satellite Navigation).

-Author: Baoshan Song
+    Author: Baoshan Song.

     NetID: 23093571R

 # Task 1